susmit31/obsidian/Bangla.md

 - But I, being poor, have only my dreams - *WB Yeats*
 - If money is your hope for independence, then you will never have it.
 The only real security than a man can have in this world is a reserve of knowledge, experience, and ability - *Henry Ford*
 - Too many people spend the money that they earned, to buy things that they don't want... to impress people that they don't like - *Will Rogers*
+- Greed is a bottomless pit which exhausts the person in an endless effort to satisfy the need without ever reaching satisfaction - *Erich Fromm*
+- Earth provides enough to satisfy every man's needs, but not every man's greed - *Mahatma Gandhi*
+- Experience demands that man is the only animal which devours his own kind, for I can apply no milder term to the general prey of the rich on the poor - *Thomas Jefferson*
+- For greed, all nature is too little - *Seneca*

 ### Hardwork
 - The dictionary is the only place where success comes before work - *Mark Twain*